lucasschmidt98py/Generator-Documentation/generator_doc/root/data_process.md

 ## Output

-The main Data Processing outputs are .csv filles that can be easily loaded to R or Python.
+The main Data Processing outputs are .csv files that could be easily loaded to R or Python.
 Those are:

 * Population Time Series of all simulations
 * Probability Distribution